lambda-lounge-krakow/scala-intro-4-complete-newbies/3StringInterpolation/Exercise.md

 8. And if a single-line String you have control characters, like `\n` or `\t`?
 9. Can you have nested interpolation?

-Now try simple formatting, display current date in long and short format or how much is Π, with 2 and 4 decimal places
+Now try *simple formatting*, display how much is Π, with 2 and 4 decimal places or a number in hex or oct.

 ## f interpolator